Gemini CLI Releases

 Section titled “2.
 Review and Merge”Review the automatically created pull request(s) to ensure the cherry-pick was successful and the changes are correct.
 Once approved, merge the pull request.

-Security Note: The release/*
+Security Note: The release/* branches are protected by branch protection

-branches are protected by branch protection rules.
-A pull request to one of these branches requires at least one review from a code owner before it can be merged.
-This ensures that no unauthorized code is released.
+rules.
+A pull request to one of these branches requires at least one review from

 2.5.
 Adding Multiple Commits to a Hotfix (Advanced)